 A tilt-shift lens has optics inside it that can be tilted and shifted.
 Newer lenses also rotate, allowing the lens to cover a wider area.

-Even though they do not offer in-lens stabilisation and autofocus, these lenses are specialised photography equipment.
+Even though they do not offer in-lens stabilization and autofocus, these lenses are specialised photography equipment.
 That is why tilt-shift lenses have a complicated construction and are quite pricey.

 The main aim of the tilt-shift lens is to reach even parallelism and a greater depth-of-field.